h2oai/tutorials/DriverlessAI/mli-level-1-tutorial/mli-level-1-tutorial.md

 ![local-shapley-value-plot](assets/local-shapley-value-plot.jpg)

->Note: The Shapley plot will depend on K-LIME point you selected
+>Note: The Shapley plot will depend on K-LIME point you selected.

 Things to note:
 1. Row number being observed